island-is/handbook/observability.md

 Ops need to have access to the recent history of significant changes for each application.
 That can provide important clues, helpful for the resolution of an issue.

-## Define the boundaries of expected behaviour

-When it comes to metrics we need to baseline the correct behaviour.
-That usually take a few days, maybe even weeks.
-Together, the Ops and Dev team can decide the allowed deviation from the baseline behaviour.

 ## Contact information for dev team emergency contact

-In case Ops cannot resolve the issue in a timely manner with the available tools and information, they will seek for assistance from the development team that has worked on the application issue.
+In case Ops cannot resolve the issue in a timely manner with the available tools and information, they will seek for assistance from the development team that has worked on the application experiencing the issue.
 The process of handling an issue is described in [Handling production issues](./handling-production-issues.md)